SENSE & SENSIBILITY

 Why pay over the odds for surplus you don't need?
 It's a philosophy that works for all the big purchases you'll ever make, whether it be a house, a holiday or a car.
 Especially a car.
 It's so easy to be seduced into going large, just on the off chance you might one day need to carry five passengers or negotiate a muddy track.
 Then after a few years with the car, we realise that we only did that thing once or twice and would have been better off with something less ostentatious.
 Something like this Audi A3 1.6 TDI maybe.

 The formula for the A3 hasn't changed a great deal since it first appeared in 1996.
-It weathered the accusations that it was a Volkswagen Golf in a posh frock then and it continues to do so today.
-Both cars are built on the same MQB modular chassis and while this generation A3, launched in the summer of 2012, doesn't look radically different to its predecessor, it steps forward quite a few degrees in the way that it drives.
-Let's check it out in affordable diesel guise.
+Then, it weathered the accusations that it was a Volkswagen Golf in a posh frock then and it continues to do so today in an improved guise that includes a slightly smarter look.
+More significantly, Audi's latest Virtual Cockpit instrument panel makes an appearance as a desirable option and Ingolstadt's latest know-how when it comes to media connectivity is paraded in the redesigned MMI infotainment system.
+Let's check this car out in affordable diesel guise.

 The very first thing that strikes you when driving the Audi A3 is how quiet it is.
 That has traditionally been something that manufacturers of compact cars have struggled with in the past.
 Building suspension systems down to a price, packaging engines and ancillaries where it would have been nice to have extra soundproofing and the busy ride inherent in a short wheelbase vehicle were usually key contributing factors to why smaller cars never really felt like big cars to drive.
 That's changed with the latest generation of premium hatches and the A3 is probably the best of the bunch in this particular regard.